-Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
+Rather than guided tours with set daily plan, Secret Compass runs expeditions with framework itineraries.
 Read more about our Approach here.
 The following is the outline plan for this epic Madagascar Peak to Sea expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Madagascar Expedition Handbook which is available on request or upon application to join the team.

 Let the adventure commence!
 Over the next five days, you’ll trek and scramble through the Madagascan wilderness in the heart of the Andringita National Park.
 You’ll take on and summit Pic Boby, leaving larger bags at a base camp.
 Leaving the shadow of Pic Boby behind, you’ll then move through rolling hills and farmlands past villages overlooking rice paddies.
 The footpaths connecting these small villages wind up, down and around rolling hills, and fruit and supplies will be purchased en route.
 You’ll wild camp all the way, on sheltered hillsides and near villages.
 Expect strange looks: outsiders are rarely seen here.

 Leaving open farmland, the expedition route dives into almost impregnable forest and the going gets tougher.
 The trading currency is rum and you might spot locals carrying 45kg rum barrels on one shoulder along tiny overgrown tracks to the highland markets (complaints about heavy rucksacks tend to stop at this point).
 The path is steep, slippery and treacherous with regular river crossings to contend with.
-Be warned and be prepared to wade and don’t say we didn’t warn you.
+Be prepared to wade and don’t say we didn’t warn you.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 The biggest challenge on this expedition will be the long days trekking through rarely visited forests and jungles and some challenges days on the river.